cometbft/cometbft/docs/app-dev/app-architecture.md

 Transactions sent by an end-user application are ultimately processed by the ABCI application after being committed by CometBFT.

-The end-user application in this diagram is the [Lunie](https://lunie.io/) app, located at the bottom left.
-Lunie communicates with a REST API exposed by the application.
+The end-user application communicates with a REST API exposed by the application.
 The application runs CometBFT nodes and verifies CometBFT light-client proofs through the CometBFT RPC.
 The CometBFT process communicates with a local ABCI application, where the user query or transaction is actually